 Support for research assistants is generally not included in dissertation grants, but may be available through the faculty advisor in some situations.
-Students should not engage individuals for assistance with the expectation of being reimbursed without first consulting and getting the appropriate approvals and means of payment with receipts.
+Students should not engage individuals for paid assistance without first consulting and getting the appropriate approvals and means of payment with receipts.
+This is a rare circumstance.